-- If a worker has been in a country or territory on the red list during the 10 days before they enter England, they must take a COVID-19 test no more than 3 days before their departure date.
+- If a worker has been in a country or territory on the red list during the 10 days before they enter England, they must take a COVID-19 test within the 2 days before their departure date.
 The test must show a negative result for coronavirus (COVID-19).
 They will not be allowed to enter England if they receive a positive test result.

 Workers who are fully vaccinated

-- Before the worker travels to England under this scheme they will need to complete the passenger locator form 48 hours before they arrive in England
+- Before the worker travels to England under this scheme they will need to complete the passenger locator form in the 48 hours before they arrive in England

 - If fully vaccinated the worker does not have to quarantine but must take a take a lateral flow device (LFD) test on day 2 after their arrival.